MayGre/MayGre/README.md

 - 👋 Hi, I’m @MayGre
 - 👀 I’m interested in game
-- 🌱 I’m currently learning game development ar edX
+- 🌱 I’m currently learning game development at edX
 - 💞️ I’m looking to collaborate on with any game developer
 - 📫 How to reach me emmanuellaamaasamoah@gmail.com
 - 😄 Pronouns: She